 Baptist University of Florida provides academic support in several forms.
 The Information Technology Laboratory is equipped with computers and related software for student use.
 Students needing assistance in writing skills may utilize the services of the staff and equipment in the Writing Center.
-Students who need tutorial services in other courses may request assistance from their professors and the Academic Dean.
+Students who need tutorial services in other courses may request assistance from their professors and the Executive Vice-President of Academic Affairs.